-Roald Dahl wrote children's books that are full of dark, sardonic humor, mean and nasty villains, and a complete lack of over emotional sentiment which makes them absoluely marvelous for children and adults alike.
+Roald Dahl wrote children’s books that are full of dark, sardonic humor, mean and nasty villains, and a complete lack of over emotional sentiment which makes them absolutely marvelous for children and adults alike.
 Charlie and the Chocolate Factory was no exception as it is filled with bratty children, the treacherously eccentric Willy Wonka and the utterly bizarre Oompa-Loompas.

 The 1971 film version of the book took some notable excursions from the source material but is still considered a brilliant classic.
 Gene Wilder is fantastic as Wonka and the brightly colored Oompa-Loompas with their imaginative songs will leave you in a comic trance.
 For its 40th anniversary Warner Bros. has rolled out a 3-disk Ultimate Collector’s Edition filled with all sorts of special features.
 The best feature is actually not part of the disks but rather a 144-page book in which director Mel Stuart walks the reader through the origins of the movie, adapting Dahl’s original book, casting, preproduction, the film’s music, shooting the movie, editing, Wonka‘s legacy and more.
 It is filled with behind-the-scenes and candid photos from the set.

-The Ultimate Collector's Edition also include 14 reproductions of correspondance between the filmmakers, a Wonka bar tin which includes scratch-and-sniff pencils, and a replica of the golden ticket with an online code that enables consumers a chance to win a bigger prize.
+The Ultimate Collector’s Edition also include 14 reproductions of correspondence between the filmmakers, a Wonka bar tin which includes scratch-and-sniff pencils, and a replica of the golden ticket with an online code that enables consumers a chance to win a bigger prize.